kilpatty/ts-sdk/packages/dynamic-bonding-curve/docs.md

 #### Returns

-A transaction that can be partially signed and sent to the network.
+A transaction that can be signed and sent to the network.

 #### Example